Ex-Aussie pacer Jeff Thomson's fast and furious days

-In a freewheeling chat, Aussie speed legend Jeff Thomson speaks to mid-day about his pacy past
+In a freewheeling chat, mid-day spoke to Aussie speed legend Jeff Thomson to find out what drove him to keep steaming in during his decade-plus international career

 The first scorecard available on the Internet featuring Jeffrey Robert Thomson in any class of cricket is a game involving Indians – the Indian schoolboys on their 1968-69 tour of Australia.
 It was a game at one of the school grounds in Sydney in which Thomson claimed five wickets for New South Wales schools.

 Mumbai Cricket Association-IDBI Federal Life Insurance Bowling Foundation spearhead Jeff Thomson at the Mumbai Cricket Association’s ground in Bandra Kurla Complex yesterday.
 Pic/Suresh KK